Transocean Ltd. (RIG) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at RIG starting from Tonnel David A, who sale 24,857 shares at the price of $7.38 back on Feb 15.
-After this action, Tonnel David A now owns 368,067 shares of Transocean Ltd., valued at $183,445 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at RIG starting from Adamson Keelan, who sale 70,994 shares at the price of $6.81 back on Mar 02.
+After this action, Adamson Keelan now owns 482,813 shares of Transocean Ltd., valued at $483,469 using the latest closing price.

-Adamson Keelan, the PRESIDENT AND COO of Transocean Ltd., sale 50,026 shares at $7.15 during a trade that took place back on Feb 13, which means that Adamson Keelan is holding 342,549 shares at $357,686 based on the most recent closing price.
+Tonnel David A, the SVP – CHIEF ACCOUNTING OFFICER of Transocean Ltd., sale 24,857 shares at $7.38 during a trade that took place back on Feb 15, which means that Tonnel David A is holding 368,067 shares at $183,445 based on the most recent closing price.

 Stock Fundamentals for RIG